 If you have diagnostic tests and reports from other practitioners/specialists that are relevant to your current health concerns, please bring copies so I am able to provide the best care possible.

-Return visits are 60 minutes long and may include other modalities depending on the chief complaint :
+May include other modalities depending on the chief complaint:

 • Tui na (bodywork)

 • Acupuncture point injections

 • Craniosacral therapy

 $35 - Cash pay for one substance injection.